RobotLocomotion/drake-ci/setup/mac/README.md

 It accepts no arguments.

+It is intended to be used each time a new Xcode base image is created.

 ### `provision_image`

 A script to perform image provisioning.
-It is meant to be copied into an image and run by hand.
-It performs some setup before cloning drake-ci and drake to install their prerequisite packages, and then performs some cleanup.
+It is expected to be run from within a drake-ci checkout.
+After installing prerequisites for drake-ci, it creates a temporary clone of drake to install its prerequisites also.

 It accepts no arguments.

+It is intended to be used each time a new provisioned image is created.